 - Once the dates and financial arrangements have been finalized, complete and submit the Faculty Sabbatical and Paid Leave of Absence Form

-- Tenure ladder faculty who become a parent of a child during their tenure-track period will be granted, upon notification of the birth or adoption, an automatic extension of their tenure clock by one year for each child born or adopted.
+- Tenure ladder faculty who become a parent of a child during their tenure-track period will be granted, upon notification of the birth or adoption, an automatic extension of their tenure clock by one year for each child.
 This type of extension will ordinarily be granted for up to two years.
-(Ordinarily, a faculty member is allowed a maximum of two years’ extension to the tenure ladder, for any reason.)
+Faculty seeking subsequent parental clock extensions should please contact the Associate Dean for Faculty Affairs, Jennifer Ivers (email@example.com).

 - The granting of a tenure-ladder extension will not routinely entail an extension to the faculty member’s current term of appointment (i.e., the clock is generally extended in the final tenure-track term).
 A request to extend the faculty member’s current term must be submitted jointly by the faculty member and her/his department chair and will be considered on a case-by-case basis.